Teachable or Thinkific? Thinkific or Teachable? Very often a search for the best online course platform to sell courses

 When evaluating e-learning platforms, it’s important to factor in your course /school Web site design, which depends on the templates available and the extent to which you can modify them.

 While not as comprehensive as full-fledged all-in one platforms like Kajabi, both Teachable and Thinkific allow to host your courses on a professional-looking website using a free subdomain or, with paid plans, your own custom domain name.
 With the higher priced plans for each you can also add your custom logo and branding via white-labeling.
 Either way, these platforms take care of the technicalities like security and maintenance!

 Still, with website design, there’s no one-size-fits-all solution.
-The best course-creation platforms afford you the most flexibility.
+The best online course platforms afford you the most flexibility.
 Unfortunately, Teachable just doesn’t show up on this front.
 Teachable only has one site theme.
 However, it does allow you to customize your logo, background, colors, and font.
 On the other hand, Thinkific comes with a site builder that offers multiple themes with multiple styles to suit your specific needs!
 So in this area, Thinkific clearly has an edge.

 This distinction in website customization can also be seen in Teachable vs. Thinkific’s page-building capabilities.
 For example, while both platforms’ drag-and-drop page-builders are extremely easy to use, Thinkific’s page editor also offers more native customization options.
 With Teachable, this flexibility is relatively limited.
 But contrary to Thinkific, Teachable allows you to modify your webpages with HTML/CSS coding.